colinhemphill/nextjs-resume/README-CMS.md

 | `institution` | text, required   | The name of the university, boot camp, etc. you earned the achievement from |
 | `year`        | number, required | The year you completed the achievement                                      |

-The markdown content will be rendered as HTML to display a description of each education experience.
+The markdown content will be rendered as HTML to display a description of each achievement..

 ### Hobbies